Sign in

 Rabbit Rock Circuit

-Start this circuit near the beach access carpark at the end of Hughes Road and follow Coppins Track and Dogs Head Track which will lead you out to Montfort's beach, where you'll follow the sandy shoreline.
+Situated near Blairgowrie, Rabbit Rock Circuit is one of the best walks in Mornington Peninsula, thanks to the adorably aforementioned rock.
+Start this circuit near the beach access carpark at the end of Hughes Road and follow Coppins Track and Dogs Head Track, which will lead you out to Montfort's beach.
+From here, you'll follow the sandy shoreline and pass by the Rabbit Rock geological formations before returning back via the Coppins Track through coastal scrubs, grasslands and woodlands.

 Sitchu Tip: Make sure to pay special attention to the tide times before setting out.

-Distance: 5.1 kilometre return
+Distance: 5.1 kilometres return

 Baldry's Circuit (Image Credit: Walk Mornington Peninsula)